Grading Design (Secondary Grading and Reporting)

 Guidance for teachers or teams of teachers on how to set up their grading design to ensure grades reflect learning.

+Teachers should work in collaborative teams to develop a grading design for arriving at the quarter and final grades.
+Both traditional and rolling (cumulative) gradebook types are approved FCPS grading designs.
 All grades entered into the gradebook will relate directly to the standards listed in the Program of Studies or other designated curriculum and should reflect a student’s mastery of content or skills.

 - Students will not be given extra credit or grades for activities such as bringing in classroom materials, providing parent/guardian signatures, participating in fundraising/charitable events, or participating in non-curricular activities.

 Grades may be calculated using a weighted category or total point system.

 Grading designs should be approved by the department administrator and be given to students and parents/guardians at the beginning of the course as referenced in the Communicating with Students and Parents section.

 A rolling gradebook is a cumulative document that determines final grades by combining all assignments and assessments.
 It is not an average of quarter marks.
 The grade posted at the end of each traditional quarter is a snapshot of a student’s current progress in the course.